JosuaKrause/redipy/README.md

 ## Contributing<a id="contributing"></a>

-Redipy is currently maintained by one person.
-Any help, even if it is just creating issues for bugs, are much appreciated.
+Any contribution, even if it is just creating an issue for a bug, is much appreciated.

 ### If You Find a Bug